discernus/research/1a_caf_civic_character/experiment.md

 version: "7.3"
 name: "speaker_character_pattern_analysis"
 description: |
-  This experiment tests the Character Assessment Framework's ability to detect meaningful differences in character patterns between individual speakers.
+  This experiment tests the Civic Analysis Framework's ability to detect meaningful differences in character patterns between individual speakers.
-  The analysis focuses on three core objectives: speaker differentiation using the 10 CAF dimensions, identification of unique character signatures across the 5 virtues and 5 vices, and examination of MC-SCI character coherence patterns.
+  The analysis focuses on three core objectives: speaker differentiation using the 10 CAF dimensions, identification of unique character signatures across the 5 virtues and 5 vices, and examination of civic character coherence patterns using the Civic Character Index and pattern classifications.

 hypothesis: |
-  The Character Assessment Framework will successfully differentiate between speakers using the 10 character dimensions, reveal distinct character signatures for each speaker across virtues and vices, and demonstrate meaningful variation in MC-SCI character coherence patterns.
+  The Civic Analysis Framework will be used to analyze and compare the character profiles of eight political speeches using the 10 character dimensions, revealing distinct character signatures across virtues and vices, and demonstrating variation in civic character coherence patterns as measured by the Civic Character Index and pattern classifications.

 framework: "framework.md"
 corpus_path: "corpus/"